 - Separates structures within the breast to enable a more clear view of them

 - Gives a more consistent breast thickness, to enable adequate exposure to all parts of the breast

 - The thinner the part, the smaller the exposure (which means less radiation)

-For more information read our blog where our radiologist help answer commonly asked questions about Mammography.
+For more information, please read our blog where our radiologist helps answer commonly asked questions about Mammography.

 View mammography blog

 Breast Health Best Practices

 - Breast self-exams

 - Routine clinical breast assessment (by your health practitioner)